1992 Missouri gubernatorial election

-The 1992 Missouri gubernatorial election was held on November 3, 1992 and resulted in a victory for the Democratic nominee, Lt.
+The 1992 Missouri gubernatorial election was held on November 3, 1992, and resulted in a victory for the Democratic nominee, Lt.
 Governor Mel Carnahan, over the Republican candidate, Missouri Attorney General William L. Webster, and Libertarian Joan Dow.
 Carnahan had defeated St. Louis mayor Vincent C. Schoemehl for the Democratic nomination, while Webster had defeated Secretary of State Roy Blunt and Treasurer Wendell Bailey for the Republican nomination.

+Background

+The Democratic Party dominated Missouri politics in the 1950s and 1960s, but declined in the 1970s.
+The Democrats only won one statewide office, the position of lieutenant governor, in the 1984 and 1988 elections as the Republicans won the rest of the statewide elections.
+Governor John Ashcroft was ineligible to seek reelection to a third term due to term limits.